A loving, devoted teacher and a student brimming with artistic ambition are Wisconsin school shooting victims

 Rubi Patricia Vergara

+Rubi had attended ALCS since kindergarten, the school said.
+Educators described her as having a “gentle, loving, and kind heart” that “was reflected in her smile.”

+“She was not only a good friend, but a great big sister,” the school said in a statement.
+“Often seen with a book in hand, she had a gift for art and music.”

-The 14-year-old “loved art, singing and playing keyboard” in her family worship band, according to her obituary.
+The teenager “loved art, singing and playing keyboard” in her family worship band, according to her obituary.
 She had a particular soft spot for animals.

-Her funeral service will be held Saturday in Madison.
-Her burial will take place at Roselawn Memorial Park, her obituary read.
+“Rubi was a blessing to her class and our school,” the school said.
+“Yet, it was Rubi’s love for Jesus that shined brightest and she shared His love with others by volunteering faithfully.
+She will be missed deeply by her teachers and fellow students.”

 The-CNN-Wire